AXIHIXA/Memo/notes/cpp/effective_cpp_notes_04_effective_modern_cpp.md

 - During template type deduction, arguments that are array or function names decay to pointers, unless they’re used to initialize references.
-- **Type Conversions During Type Deduction**.
-  Note that automatic type conversions are limited during type deduction:
+- Automatic type conversions are limited during type deduction:
   - When declaring call parameters by reference, even trivial conversions do not apply to type deduction.
     Two arguments declared with the same template parameter `T` must match exactly.
   - When declaring call parameters by value, only trivial conversions that decay are supported:
-    Qualifications with const or volatile are ignored, references convert to the referenced type,
+    Qualifications with `const` or `volatile` are ignored, references convert to the referenced type,
     and raw arrays or functions convert to the corresponding pointer type.
-    For two arguments declared with the same template parameter `T`, the decayed types must match.
+    For two arguments declared with the same template parameter `T`, the _decayed_ types must match.

 If you’re willing to overlook a pinch of pseudocode, we can think of a function template as looking like this: